hove-io/navitia/documentation/rfc/doc-routing-algorithm.md

 |TR3  |    |    |    |    |    |    |10:02    |
 |PT4  |    |    |    |    |    |    |         |

 The different PTx on the destination stop points gives the earliest arrival to our destinations for each number of connection.
-In this case, if we target G, starting at 7:45 from A gives G at 10:00using 0 connection, but starting at 7:55 gives 12:00 using 0 connection and 10:00 using 1 connection.
+In this case, if we target G, starting at 7:45 from A gives G at 10:00 using 0 connection, but starting at 7:55 gives 10:20 using 0 connection and 10:00 using 1 connection.

+Note that the TR0 can have several entries, and, in practice, there is a few hundred of them (all the accessible stop point by feet).

 ### Second pass

 As our main objective is earliest arrival time, and then, at equal earliest arrival time, the latest departure time, We need another optimization as RAPTOR doesn't minimize this.
-Therefore, we do a second pass on the journey: for each candidate arrivals, we rerun RAPTOR in other way around, minimizing departure times.
+Therefore, we do a second pass on the journey: for each candidate arrivals, we rerun RAPTOR in other way around, maximizing departure times.

 The number of second passes can be quite high.
 To limit this, we compute a bound of the journeys ending to our current second pass initialisation, and check if this bound is dominated by the previously found journeys (found by the previous second passes).
 Thanks to this optimization, we can avoid a lot of useless second passes.
 To be safe, we globally bound the number of second passes realized (see the `max_extra_second_pass` parameter of the algorithm).